lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 If you then write the generated software binary to address 0x50000 in flash memory using writeFlash, as described above, and then run the BlackiceMxZephyr SoC it will run the philosophers demo and you should see the output on /dev/tyyACM0.

-Unfortunately it does not currebtly seem to work with /dev/ttyACM0, but if you connect a serial to uart device to the TX pin on the Blackice Mx RPi header, you should see the output on /dev/ttyUSB0.
+Unfortunately it does not currently seem to work with /dev/ttyACM0, but if you connect a USB to UART device to the TX pin on the Blackice Mx RPi header, you should see the output on /dev/ttyUSB0.